Esci 1/72 RF-104G Starfighter

 In this side view some of the modifications are visible.
 Somehow I managed to do all modifications in white plastic, which shows up nicely in the pictures.
 The dropped leading edge and trailing edge flaps come from an old Matchbox Starfighter (it would be simpler to sacrifice another Esci kit).
 Hardly visible is that the horizontal tail was mounted at a negative angle of attack, which is the standard trim setting before take-off.
 The model as seen here is basically ready for painting.
 The intakes inners and the shock cones are painted already.

 The underside shows again the lowered flaps.
 After measurements from photographs I decided to drop them 20 degrees.
 Later I measured the take-off flap position on the real one (it has no engine, but is fully functional otherwise), and it turned out to be 15 degrees for both surfaces.
+These angles were later confirmed by the flight manual (page 1-75).
+The landing settings are 30 degrees for the leading edge flap and 45 degrees for the trailing edge flap.
 I'm not planning to change the settings on my model though.
 Also visible in this photo is that the intakes pieces required some putty at their rear sides.

 A close up of wing, showing again the flaps, the single blow-in door on the upper fuselage, and two repairs on the wings.
 According to a former Fokker mechanic, these repairs were needed because the aileron servo in the wing made the wing skin crack.
 The real patches are high-strength steel.
 I measured the repairs on a real Starfighter.
 Also visible are putty jobs on the intake and the rear fuselage connection.